ACT State Organizations

 A Unique Network of Education and Workplace Professionals

-• 600+ actively engaged state council members who guide the work of each individual ACT state organization
+• 350+ actively engaged regional council members who guide PLC work and help plan ACT Regional Events.

-• 15 elected Steering Committee members who work to identify initiatives and ensure their alignment with the mission, goals, and objectives of ACT
+• 24 elected National Leadership Council members who work to identify initiatives and ensure their alignment with the mission, goals, and objectives of ACT.

-ACT State Organizations members help shape the education and workforce landscape so that everyone can achieve education and workplace success.
-As a member, you will receive the following benefits:
+ACT PLC members help shape the education and workforce landscape so that everyone can achieve education and workplace success.
+As a free member, you receive:

-Membership is free and open to all who champion the ACT mission—Helping people achieve education and workplace success.
-For information on how to join your state organization, please follow the link below.
+Membership is open to all who champion the ACT mission — Helping people achieve education and workplace success.

 Get State Org Emails

-Complete the membership form to receive information about state organization conferences and professional development.
+Complete the membership form to receive information about ACT Regional Events and professional development.

 Update Membership